nhoyt/git-reference/commands.md

 ----------------------------------------------------------------
 ## Syncing a fork

-First, create a remote the references the original repo from which your fork was created:
+First, create a remote that references the original repo from which your fork was created:

     git remote add upstream <original-repo-url>